telefonicaid/fiware-orion/doc/manuals/deprecated.md

 (or `deprecate` parameter in the [log admin REST API](admin/management_api.md#log-configs-and-trace-levels)) in the WARN log level).

-Have a look to [this section of the documentation](admin/logs.md#log-deprecated-usages) for more detail about thi
+Have a look to [this section of the documentation](admin/logs.md#log-deprecated-usages) for more detail about this.

 ## Using old Orion versions